 Can you get Ecstasy tested in the Netherlands?

-Yes you can.
-The Netherlands has specially designed clinics where you can take your drugs there to have a sample taken.
+Yes, you can.
+The Netherlands has specially designed clinics where you can take your drugs.
+They’ll compare your pill to others they’ve tested recently, or if they don’t have a match will take a sample.
 This sample will be sent off to the lab where it will be tested.
-Once the results are back (no longer than 1 week wait), you will receive a phone call.
+Once the results are back (no longer than a one week wait), you will receive a phone call.
 In this phone call they will inform you about what components make up your pill.